-One of the things that have drawn my attention since I take part in Feldenkrais Method (FM) lessons, as a student, as a trainee, and as a practitioner, are the changes that most of the participants go through.
+One of the things that have drawn my attention since I have been taking part in Feldenkrais Method (FM) lessons, as a student, as a trainee, and as a practitioner, are the changes that most of the participants go through.
 Gradual changes can be perceived in the gestures, in the movements of the bodies, and the body scheme of most of the participants.

 Indeed, the FM is designed to be transformational.
 It is a method that can change individuals by facilitating a better, upright, and aware experience of and with themselves, in such a way that a new and true self-image can materialize.